 Valerian

 Second century Greek and Roman civilizations used the roots of valerian as a sleep aid.
-In the 16th century, valerian roots were also utilized as a treatment to ease nerves, trembling, headaches and heart palpitations, according to the National Institutes of Health.
+In the 16th century, valerian roots were also used as a treatment to ease nerves, trembling, headaches and heart palpitations, according to the National Institutes of Health.
 Today, valerian roots are pressed and made into extract form or tea form.
-While further research needs to be done on what exactly causes valerians effects on the brain, the National Institutes of Health explains it is likely due to valerian's effect on increasing the amount of GABA, or gamma aminobutyric acid in your brain.
+While further research needs to be done on what exactly causes valerian's effects on the brain, the National Institutes of Health explain it is likely due to valerian's effect on increasing the amount of GABA, or gamma aminobutyric acid, in your brain.
 GABA has a direct impact on mood and a sedating effect.
-Valerian also inhibits the enzyme that naturally rids GABA.
+Valerian also inhibits the enzyme that naturally rids your body of GABA.

 Alcohol

-The use of alcohol dates back to at least 1700 B.C.
-Alcohol, similar to valerian, impacts the amount of GABA in your brain.
-Alcohol is stronger than valerian and causes your brain to release higher amounts GABA.
+Similar to valerian, alcohol impacts the amount of GABA in your brain.
+Alcohol is stronger than valerian and causes your brain to release higher amounts of GABA.
 It also produces sedating effects on your nerves, which is why your motor skills can be compromised from intoxication.
-Mayo Clinic states that moderate alcohol intake is two drinks or less in one day for men and one drink or less per day for women.
+Drugs.com states that moderate alcohol intake is two drinks or less in one day for men and one drink or less per day for women.
 This amount of alcohol may benefit your cardiovascular health.
 However, exceeding this dose can have adverse effects on your heart, brain, liver and memory.
-If you experience blackouts or short-term memory loss from your alcohol consumption lower your intake to prevent permanent damage to your health.
+If you experience blackouts or short-term memory loss from your alcohol consumption, lower your intake to prevent permanent damage to your health.

 Interaction

 Valerian root can increase the effects of any sedating drug, and alcohol is no exception.
 Valerian in combination with alcohol can cause severe drowsiness, short-term memory loss and delayed motor skills.
-Even with moderate alcohol intake pairing it with valerian may impair your judgment and coordination and lead to feelings of fatigue and depression.
+Even with moderate intake, pairing alcohol with valerian may impair your judgment and coordination and lead to feelings of fatigue and depression.
 Your mental alertness and focus may also be compromised.
-Talk with your doctor before pairing valerian with any drug that effects the quantity of GABA in your brain or produce sedating effects.
+Speak with your doctor before pairing valerian with any drug that affects the quantity of GABA in your brain or produces sedating effects.

 Warning